Guide to switching energy if you're renting a property

 When you call the existing provider you can ask for estimated energy usage figures, which will help you compare tariffs more accurately to find the one that's best for you.
 If you find a better deal elsewhere then switch there and then, but remember switching suppliers isn't instant, so you won't benefit from the new tariff rates immediately.

 Know your rights

-"It's a good idea to inform your landlord of any changes you want to make - whether before or after you've moved in - to ensure you don't fall foul of any clauses in your tenancy agreement."
+However, it's a good idea to inform your landlord of any changes you want to make - whether before or after you've moved in - to ensure you don't fall foul of any clauses in your tenancy agreement.